Lauramiralex/Nanoporem6Apipeline/README.md

 ## m6A

 m6A is a chemical modification in which a methyl group is added to the nitrogen at position 6 of adenosine.
-It is the most abundant internat modification found in messenger RNA and long non-coding RNA in eukaryotic cells. m6A is typically found in conserved sequence motifs and is frequently enriched near stop codons, within long exons and in 3' untranslated regions.
+It is the most abundant internal modification found in messenger RNA and long non-coding RNA in eukaryotic cells. m6A is typically found in conserved sequence motifs and is frequently enriched near stop codons, within long exons and in 3' untranslated regions.
 Its writer mark is deposited by a methyltransferase complex and it can be removed by demethylases such as FTO.
 Specialized m6A-binding proteins recognize and interprete this mark to influence downstream RNA metabolism.
 Functinally, m6A plays a central role in post-transcriptional gene regulation influencing critical processes such as mRNA stability, translation efficiency and RNA splicing.
 Changes in its patterns have been associated with cancer, viral infections and neurological disorders.